 Title IFRS 17 Insurance Contracts The adoption of IFRS 17 in 2023 will represent a fundamental change to the way that we currently account for all of our funeral plans and waiver insurance policies under IFRS 15.
 The main areas of change will be: • Profit recognition - we currently recognise revenue from funeral plans when the funeral is arranged.
 IFRS 17 requires revenue to be recognised over the contract coverage period. • Liability measurement - the current accounting under IFRS 15 does not remeasure the liability to reflect a current estimate of the future cash flows to provide the funeral.
-IFRS 17 requires actuarial modelling of the liability, updated each reporting period for current estimates of expected cash Impact - flows. • Reinsurance - waiver insurance costs are currently expensed as incurred.
-IFRS 17 requires the cash General flows to be modelled and the expense to be recognised over the contract coverage period. • Opening equity - at 2 January 2022 opening reserves will need to be restated consistently with IFRS 17. • Level of aggregation - under IFRS 17 we'll need to separate our insurance contracts (our funeral plans and waiver insurance policies) into portfolios consisting of contracts that are subject to similar risks and that are managed together.
+IFRS 17 requires actuarial modelling of the liability, updated each reporting period for current estimates of expected cash flows.
+Impact -• Reinsurance - waiver insurance costs are currently expensed as incurred.
+IFRS 17 requires the cash flows to be modelled and the expense to be recognised over the contract coverage period.
+General • Opening equity - at 2 January 2022 opening reserves will need to be restated consistently with IFRS 17. • Level of aggregation - under IFRS 17 we'll need to separate our insurance contracts (our funeral plans and waiver insurance policies) into portfolios consisting of contracts that are subject to similar risks and that are managed together.
 Portfolios are further sub-categorised into groups and cohorts.
 This disaggregation is a new concept to Group and important for determining if a set of contracts is onerous, how contracts are presented and how profit or loss is recognised.
-If contracts are onerous we'll need to recognise a loss component and allocate that over time.
+If contracts are onerous, we'll need to recognise a loss component and allocate that over time.

 Management are currently reviewing the likely impact of the change in accounting on our financial statements although the changes are expected to be material.
 For illustrative purposes only; the tables below show how and where the adoption of IFRS 17 is expected to impact the Group's primary statements (so no numbers are provided).

-Consolidated Income Statement: Net Revenue The result of our insurance activities will be shown separately from the Group's main Revenue line: - Insurance revenue - Insurance service expenses Impact - - Insurance service result continued Insurance finance income / expense Income Finance income / expense will include the following items: Statement - Net finance expense from insurance contracts - Net finance income from reinsurance contracts Under IFRS 17 the Group may elect to disaggregate certain elements of finance income / expense that arise due to changes in assumptions (such as the discount rate or inflation) and record the impact of those changes in Other comprehensive incomce (OCI) rather than in the Income statement.
-Net expenses from reinsurance contracts A new line will be included in the Income statement: - Net expenses from reinsurance contracts
+Consolidated Income Statement: